EArtiges/EArtiges.github.io/_posts/2021-04-01-Heat-equation.md

 $$ \frac{du}{dt} = c \frac{\partial^2u}{\partial x^2} $$

+It basically states:

-It basically states "the heat $$u$$ contained in a teeny-tiny cube of material (a cell) increases or decreases as a function of the heat contained in the adjacent cells.
-If the neighbouring cells contain more heat than a cell $$A$$, they will pour their heat into it until cell $$A$$ and its neighbour contain the exact same amount of heat.
+> the heat $$u$$ contained in a teeny-tiny cube of material (a cell) increases or decreases as a function of the heat contained in the adjacent cells.
+If the neighbouring cells contain more heat than a cell $$A$$, they will pour their heat into it until cell $$A$$ and its neighbours contain the exact same amount of heat.
 The heat flows from one cell to another at rate $$c$$."
+> <p class="quote-author"> -The Heat Equation </p>

 It is possible (via shameless approximations) to simulate the behaviour of such an equation, to help us get a better grasp at how heat diffuses in a material.
 In the below simulation, a blue cell is completely cold and a red cell is totally hot.
 Try the heat equation yourself (click somewhere to warm things up!):

 <div id="heatdiff-sketch" style="text-align: center;">